 Whether you’re a first-time leader or seasoned pro, understanding the value of different management styles is absolutely essential.
 Not only are they important for the effectiveness of your leadership, but the success you achieve too.

 The management style that you choose will often depend on specific goals and the organization you work for.
 The reality is that there is no one-size-fits-all to suit every situation.
 This is why you need to adopt the style that best fits the purpose.
 But with each management style offering different benefits and drawbacks, this can be a challenging task.
-Overcoming this challenge is the core of effective leadership.
+Overcoming this challenge is the core of effective leadership and positive workforce management.

 They say that people quit bosses, not jobs.
 Gallup’s comprehensive study the ‘State of the American Manager’ found that a staggering 50% of Americans have left their job to “get away from their managers at some point in their career”.
 Also, in 2021 they reported that 48% were actively searching or watching for job opportunities.
 Coincidence?
 We think not.
 This unusually high ‘quit rate’ is leaving managers scrambling to fill crucial roles amidst a disengaged workforce.
 And this may mean their leadership styles are far from effective.